SpaceShaman/socketapi/README.md

 - [x] Error handling and validation
 - [X] Dependency injection system (like FastAPI)
 - [X] Router class for splitting API into multiple files similar to FastAPI
-- [ ] Broadcasting messages outside server context by calling channel-decorated functions
+- [ ] Broadcasting messages from outside the server context by calling channel-decorated functions
 - [ ] Error reporting inside decorated handlers with automatic error messages sent to client
 <!--roadmap-end-->